 The purpose of an actuarial valuation is to provide a timely best estimate of the ultimate costs of a retirement system.
-Actuarial valuations of the Supplemental Legislative Retirement Plan for Mississippi (SLRP) are prepared annually to determine the actuarial contribution rate required to fund them on an actuarial reserve basis, (i.e. the current assets plus future contributions, along with investment earnings will be sufficient to provide the benefits promised by the system).
-The valuation requires the use of certain assumptions with respect to the occurrence of future events, such as rates of death, termination of employment, retirement age, and salary changes to estimate the obligations of the system.
+Actuarial valuations of the Mississippi Highway Safety Patrol Retirement System (HSPRS) are prepared annually to determine the actuarial contribution rate required to fund them on an actuarial reserve basis, (i.e. the current assets plus future contributions, along with investment earnings will be sufficient to provide the benefits promised by the System).
+The valuation requires the use of certain assumptions with respect to the occurrence of future events, such as rates of death, termination of employment, retirement age, and salary changes to estimate the obligations of the System.